rfchungl/Projects-Portfolio/GoogleAnalytics/ReadMe.md

 ## PROCEDURE ##

-I could have done it two ways:
+I could have done it two ways: <br>
   1- Merge all the CSV files into Excel file and upload it to BigQuery <br>
   2- Upload weekly CSV file into BigQuery <br>